clojurestream/kit-workshop/README.md

 io.github.kit-clj/kit-postgres {:mvn/version "1.0.3"}
 ```

  This library contains extensions for JDBC to store data structures such as EDN as JSON in PostgreSQL.
 We can refer it in `core.clj` by adding `[kit.edge.db.postgres]` to the `requires` vector.
+Let's restart the REPL to make sure the changes take effect.

 Don't worry, these commands will be explained shortly.